Louis-DR/SiliconSuite-SymbolGenerator/README.md

 ![simple_buffer.svg](https://raw.githubusercontent.com/Louis-DR/SiliconSuite-SymbolGenerator/refs/heads/master/example/simple_buffer.svg)

+Note that if you view this readme in a website or application that doesn't support dark mode correctly (such as PyPI), the example diagram might not be visible.
+Dark mode support can be disabled when generating the diagram (see section below).

 ## Theme

 The visual appearance of the generated symbol (e.g., padding, font sizes, arrow dimensions, colors) can be customized through a YAML theme file.
 The tool comes with a default theme (`default_theme.yaml`) located within the package.